GoogleChrome/developer.chrome.com/site/en/docs/extensions/reference/declarativeNetRequest/index.md

     -  `upgradeScheme`
     -  `redirect`

 1. If the action type is not `block` or `redirect`, any matching `modifyHeaders` rules are evaluated.
-Be aware that if there are any rules with a developer-defined priority lower than the priority specified for `allow` and `allowAllRequests`, such rules will be ignored.
+Be aware that if there are any rules with a developer-defined priority lower than the priority specified for `allow` and `allowAllRequests`, such rules are ignored.
 1. If multiple rules modify the same header, modification is determined by the developer-defined `"priority"` field and by the specified operations.
-    -  If a rule has appended to a header, then lower priority rules can only append to that header.
+    -  If a rule appends to a header, then lower priority rules can only append to that header.
 Set and remove operations are not permitted.
-    -  If a rule has set a header, then lower priority rules cannot further modify the header, except for append rules from the same extension.
+    -  If a rule sets a header, then lower priority rules can only append to that header.
+No other modifications are allowed.
-    -  If a rule has removed a header, then lower priority rules cannot further modify the header.
+    -  If a rule removes a header, then lower priority rules cannot further modify the header.

 #### Rule prioritization between extensions {: #rule-prioritization-between-extensions }